 tried all the basic stuffs –

-IIS compression
+IIS compression,

-, on-demand loading of JavaScript,
+browser caching, on-demand loading of JavaScript,

-when user does something, deferred
+css and html when user does something, deferred

-– but nothing helped.
+JavaScript execution – but nothing helped.
 The frameworks

 and our own hand coded framework was just too large.
 So, the idea